ebokes/chatter-blog/README.md

 ## Project Overview

-Chatter aims to be a haven for text-based content enthusiasts, offering a multi-functional platform where authors and readers can create and access their own content.
-It aspires to compete with platforms like Hashnode and Medium within its first two years of launch.
+Chatter is a haven for text-based content enthusiasts, offering a multi-functional platform where authors and readers can create and access their own content.

 ## Features